EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 | 10 | Battle feat |

 Proficiencies:
-- Weapons: any
+- Weapons: all weapons as trained
-- Armor: any
+- Armor: all armors as trained
 - Skills: INT + 2 (min 2)
 - Language: one of their choice with partial understanding of another one

 ## Brigand